YP4AIresearch/CascadeFormer/README.md

 ![alt text](docs/bioaware.jpg)

-## Reproduce HyperFormer to guide the revision/improvement of data pipeline and training hyperparameters
+## Reproduce HyperFormer (2022)

-1. using our own pipeline - only got **80.83%**?!

-2. one person or two person?
+reproduce HyperFormer with **87.04%** test accuracy - lower than the official report **92.9%**, but the pipeline is generally acceptable!
+Only several hyperparameters are different:

+1. num_person = 1 instead of 2
+2. no warmup instead of 5 epochs
+3. high dropout 0.5 instead of 0.0

 ## Meeting notes with Luming